rebelsky/csc151/outlines/overviews/geometric-art.md

+* Using numeric recursion for making images.
-* Parallel lines, Concentric Circles, and Beyond.
+* Parallel lines, concentric circles, and beyond.